Running for Dad - Orange Mud, LLC

 Why run?
 (Source: www.runnersworld.com)

 In addition to the obvious benefits of helping you tone your body and get in shape, running is great for your health in other ways.
 Running increases bone mass and even helps stem age-related bone loss.
 Studies show that running improves knee strength, rather than damaging knees in the ways some people fear.
+This makes running an excellent activity for any running dad looking to stay fit and healthy.

 Running regularly is also associated with a lower risk of certain cancers.
 If you already have cancer, running can actually improve your quality of life while you’re undergoing chemotherapy.